Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

 \section{Introduction}

-After the discovery of the Jones polynomial for knots, the world of quantum invariants encountered a rich and powerfull development, provided by constructions due to Witten, Reshetikhin and Turaev.
-More specifically, Witten \cite{Witt} predicted the existence of an extension of the Jones polynomial to $3$-manifolds and Reshetikhin-Turaev \cite{RT} provided an algebraic construction of such invariants.
+After the discovery of the Jones polynomial for knots, the world of quantum invariants encountered a powerful development, provided by constructions due to Witten, Reshetikhin and Turaev.
+More precisely Witten \cite{Witt} predicted the existence of an extension of the Jones polynomial to $3$-manifolds and Reshetikhin-Turaev \cite{RT} provided an algebraic construction of such invariants.
 They showed that the representation theory of the quantum group $U_q(sl(2))$ leads to invariants for links coloured with finite dimensional representations of this quantum group, called coloured Jones polynomials.
 Further on, for any level $\cN \in \N$, one can use linear combinations of coloured Jones polynomials with colours less than $\cN$ in order to get a $3$-manifold invariant $\tau_{\cN}$.
 However, there are open questions about the geometry and topology which is contained in the Witten-Reshetikhin-Turaev invariants.
 An active research area concerns categorifications for invariants of links and $3-$manifolds.
-For instance, Khovanov homology (\cite{K}), which provides a categorification for the Jones polynomial for knots was proved to be a powerful tool which contains much information (\cite{Ras},\cite{KM},\cite{OZ}).
+For instance, Khovanov homology, which is a categorification for the Jones polynomial for knots, was proved to be a powerful tool which contains much information (\cite{K},\cite{Ras},\cite{KM},\cite{OZ},\cite{SM},\cite{M1}).
 The story is different for the analogous invariants for $3$-manifolds.
 There is an important open question about the existence of categorifications for Witten-Reshetikhin-Turaev invariants.

-Our aim is to describe these invariants from intersection pairings between homology classes in coverings of configuration spaces in a puncture disk.
-We refer to such a description as `` topological model''.
-This provides a new framework for the study of these invariants.
+Our aim is to describe these invariants as intersection pairings between homology classes in coverings of configuration spaces.
+We refer to such a description as ``topological model''.
+The main result of the paper shows that the level $\cN$ WRT invariant is a state sum of graded intersections between Lagrangian submanifolds in a fixed configuration space.
+This provides a new framework for the study of these invariants and a starting point in investigating categorification questions.

+In the first part of this article, Theorem \ref{THEOREMM}, we generalise the author's previous work (\cite{Cr3},\cite{Cr5}) constructing a topological model for coloured Jones polynomials coloured with different colours.
+Then, the translation of the algebraic definition of the WRT invariant using Theorem \ref{THEOREMM} would show that the WRT invariant $\tau_{\cN}$ is a linear combination of Lagrangian intersections in various configuration spaces.
+Further on, the main part of the paper is geometric.
+We encode the coefficients of the coloured Jones polynomials coming from the Kirby colour by adding certain circles to the supports of the Lagrangian submanifolds as well as adding extra punctures to the punctured disk.
+Then, we show that we can move the whole intersection formula -- which a priori would be in different configuration spaces -- in a fixed configuration space, as presented in Theorem \ref{THEOREMW}.